Fuel cells can provide heat and electricity for buildings and electrical power for vehicles and electronic devices.

 Alkaline fuel cells use an alkaline electrolyte such as potassium hydroxide or an alkaline membrane that conducts hydroxide ions rather than protons.
 Originally used by NASA on space missions, alkaline fuel cells are now finding new applications, such as in portable power.

-Phosphoric acid fuel cells use a phosphoric acid electrolyte held inside a porous matrix, and operate at about 200°C. They are typically used in modules of 400 kW or greater and are being used for stationary power production in hotels, hospitals, grocery stores, and office buildings, where waste heat can also be used.
+Phosphoric acid fuel cells use a phosphoric acid electrolyte that conducts protons held inside a porous matrix, and operate at about 200°C. They are typically used in modules of 400 kW or greater and are being used for stationary power production in hotels, hospitals, grocery stores, and office buildings, where waste heat can also be used.
 Phosphoric acid can also be immobilized in polymer membranes, and fuel cells using these membranes are of interest for a variety of stationary power applications.

 In addition to electricity, fuel cells produce heat.
 This heat can be used to fulfill heating needs, including hot water and space heating.
 Combined heat and power fuel cells are of interest for powering houses and buildings, where total efficiency as high as 90% is achievable.
 This high efficiency operation saves money, saves energy, and reduces greenhouse gas emissions.